 Drive-in pallet racks have a single entry and exit point on one side of an aisle.
 Drive-thru racks have an entry and exit point on opposite ends of the system, allowing forklifts to enter the rack structure from the front or the back.

 Drive-in and drive-through bays are often arranged side-by-side to maximize the warehouse floor space and height, and each bay-level depth can hold multiple pallets.
-Considering the high storage capacity it provides, it is a highly cost-effective racking system compared to the other racks.
+Considering the high storage capacity, this is a highly cost-effective racking system compared to the other racks.

 Figure 6: Drive-in rack